hsherl/hsherl.github.io/content/teaching/seminars/hap.md

 > [...] the point of the book is an ethical one.
 I once wanted to include in the preface a sentence that is now actually not there, but that I will write to you now since it might be a key for you: I wanted to write that my book consists of two parts: of the one that is present here and of everything I have not written.
 Precisely this second part is the important one.
 For the ethical is delimited as it were from the inside by my book; and I am convinced that strictly speaking it can ONLY be delimited in this way.
 In short I think: everything of which many nowadays are blethering, I have defined in my book by being silent about it [...].
 I would recommend you to read the preface and the conclusion since they express the point most  directly

+- Wittgenstein, L. 1922.
+Tractatus Logico-Philosophicus, §§6.4–7.
+- Wittgenstein L. A Lecture on Ethics.
+The Philosophical Review.
+1965;74(1):3-12.
 - Diamond, C. (2000).
 Ethics, Imagination And The Method Of Wittgenstein’s Tractatus.
 In The New Wittgenstein, Routledge.
-- Wittgenstein L. A Lecture on Ethics.
-The Philosophical Review.
-1965;74(1):3-12.

 <!-- *Week 7*: